Create and deploy a Lambda Function in Node.js with AWS CDK

 Wait for the process to complete, then go to the AWS console to test your lambda function.

-We see our lambda function; click on it to go to the function page.
+We see our lambda function; click on the Function name to go to the detail page.

-Page with the details of the Lambda function
+Page with the details about the Lambda Function.

 The execution of the Lambda was completed successfully.